retry51776/notes/psychology/experience.md

 ### Memory & Emotion
 > [**Memory & Emotion**](nervous.md#mammal-brain) includes Working Memory & Long Term Memory & Emotion.

+> Living is collection of habits(process modes) derivate from collection of memory patches, each memory patch with its own emotion weight.
+>> Memory can be short, yet have hug emotion weight.
+Or long memory with small weight.
+>
+>> We don't have timeline memory, just more memory patches in recent time, and less memory patches in older time.
+>
+>> The older we get, time fly faster.
+Time did NOT move faster, but we form LESS memory patches! which makes us have less changes/learning because learning is compression from memory patches.

 # Risk Reward
 <strong>Natural is about Risk & Reward Management.</strong>